PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Results and Discussion

 \subsection{Anatomical Analysis}

 In the following section, we present a comprehensive evaluation of PAL-Net on the LAFAS dataset based on two complementary analyses: point-wise and distance-wise, using results obtained through a 5-fold cross-validation framework.
-This evaluation strategy ensures that the reported performance reflects the model’s ability to generalize across different subsets of the data while reducing bias associated with any single train-test split.
+This evaluation strategy ensures that the reported performance reflects the model’s ability to generalize across different subsets of the data while reducing bias introduced by a single train-test split.